Cosmopolitan Club (London): Premises and the Watts painting

-The meeting room was dominated by a large painting by Watts of a naked damsel in distress.
-The painting, A Story from Boccaccio, depicted the woman fleeing towards a group of classically dressed figures.
-It was presented to the nation when the club closed.
+The club occupied a single large room with a lofty, skylit ceiling, dominated by a huge painting that Watts had left behind, depicting a naked woman in distress.
+The picture, Watts's A Story from Boccaccio, shows a woman fleeing towards a group of classically dressed figures; it was presented to the nation when the club closed and is now in the collection of Tate.